Phil Demmel: Equipment

 Since his days with Vio-Lence, Demmel has always used Jackson guitars.
 He first used Randy Rhoads models, then later in the 1990s he began using a white King V. When he joined Machine Head he had his white V and a Jackson Warrior which can be seen in the videos for "Imperium" and "Days Turn Blue to Gray".
 Around the time of The Blackenings release he had his own signature V with Jackson, named The Demmelition King V.

 For amplification, he uses Peavey 5150 and 6505 amplifiers with Marshall 1960BV cabinet in the studio.
-When playing live, he turned to the AxeFX pre-amplifier for practical reasons.
+When playing live, he turned to the Axe-FX pre-amplifier for practical reasons.